kaepr/old-hindi-song-generator/README.md

 The model uses character based prediction to generate the lyrics.
 It has been trained on over 7000 songs.
 Mainly artists are from 60s - 70s (example Kishore Kumar, Lata Mangeshkar etc)

 Instructions
-In frontend directory
+To change the frontend, to the frontend directory
 ```javascript
 npm install
 npm start
 ```

-In backend
+For editing the API
 ```python
 pip install -r requirements.txt
 python server.py